Fibroids: Is hysterectomy the only option?

 4. Traditional method: Traditional methods of dealing with Fibroids are helpful only if the fibroids are too large or multiple in number.
 Such methods include Hysterectomy and Abdominal Myomectomy which require major surgery.

-A) Abdominal Myomectomy: In this procedure, the doctors reach out to the uterus through the abdomen, cut opened in the surgery.
+A) Abdominal Myomectomy: In this procedure, the doctors reach out to the uterus through the abdomen, cut open in the surgery.
 The fibroids are then, removed leaving behind the uterus in place.

 B) Hysterectomy: This is a surgical procedure where the entire uterus is removed.